Wearable cardioverter defibrillator: Working mechanism of the WCD

-In the electrode belt, four dry, non-adhesive ECG electrodes continuously monitor the patient's heart rhythm.
-Three defibrillation electrodes are placed in the vest, one on the chest (approximately at the level of the apex of the heart) and two on the back (between the shoulder blades).
-The ECG electrodes are placed at inside of the vest on the chest providing two independent ECG leads.
-Prior to delivering a therapeutic shock, the dry defibrillator electrodes automatically deploy conductive gel to protect the skin from possible injury from the treatment.
-The WCD can deliver up to five consecutive shocks per sequence.
-Life-saving therapy typically occurs within a minute of the onset of an arrhythmia.The patient is warned when a treating sequence has been started e.g. by siren alarms and spoken information.
-By pressing two response buttons on the monitor simultaneously, an unjustified shock delivery can be prevented by the patient as long as she/he is conscious.
-If the patient fails to respond, e.g., because the patient has lost consciousness due to an arrhythmia, gel is automatically ejected from under the defibrillation electrodes.
-If the arrhythmia resolves on its own, no treatment shock is delivered.
-Action from bystanders is not required, but they are warned by voice information not to touch the patient during defibrillation and to call the emergency doctor.

 The patient receives two rechargeable batteries for the WCD.
 One will be used to operate the monitoring device, the other is charged for daily replacement.
 Conspicuous ECG sequences or treatments are automatically transmitted to a secure server.
 The treating physician can view and analyze them via password-protected access.
 Before a WCD is handed to a patient, the WCD is fitted to the patient for accurate ECG signal detection and the patient receives detailed training to ensure correct handling of the WCD.

 The efficacy and effectiveness of the WCD has been tested in clinical trials and several international post-marketing studies.
 If the WCD is worn correctly and ECG signal detection is optimal, the success rate of the first shock is approximately 98%.
 Hence, the WCD is as effective as an ICD in treating VT and VF.
 Long term follow-up studies showed that approximately 90% of all patients treated with the WCD are still alive one year after the heart failure incident.

 Since the WCD is a non-invasive garment, no injuries or scars remain after use and shock delivery.
 For effective protection, the WCD should be worn 24 hours a day and should only be removed for personal hygiene.